 That was it.
 The couple basically had to beg for information and ended up with very little.
 Now I understand it is outside of Dr. Neurosurgeon’s specialty to identify images in a bone scan but he was not the least bit sympathetic to Andrew and Dana’s desire for information.
 He could have given at the very least an outline of what the shoulder specialist might look for and explain that he was not qualified to predict the outcome.

 He could have said: “I’m sorry, but issues that don’t involve the central nervous system are outside the scope of what I’m comfortable addressing.
 I am happy to send you to Dr. Boneanmussle who will look at this scan and maybe order more tests to see if you have a shoulder muscle kerfizzle or bone splatazzle or something else entirely.
 I understand you’re eager to pinpoint the reason for your pain.
 I wish I could tell you more but our scheduler Ms. Gitterdun will get you set right up with Dr. Boneanmussle’s office.
 I apologize for your wait and I hope I have given you at least some information.”

 That would have taken 45 more seconds.

 In 27 years of practice he hadn’t figured out a better way to communicate?
-As a neurosurgeon he is just not that smart?
+As a neurosurgeon he’s just not that smart?

 Would you accept this level of communication from your cell phone company customer service person or from your auto mechanic?
 Of course not.
 In a comparable business transaction you probably would have asked for a supervisor or simply taken your business elsewhere.
 But this is health care.

 With these types of money for time disparities Dr. Neurosurgeon should have been a little more sympathetic to Dana and Andrew’s inquiries.
-I fully understand the costs of staff and other overhead, but charging $129.00 for 2.5 minutes with a physician who offers very little information is unacceptable.
+I fully understand the costs of staff and other overhead, but charging $129.00 for two and a half minutes with a physician who offers very little information is unacceptable.